IuliiaKonovalova/school_app/README.md

   ![Profile change password page](documentation/features/profile_change_password_page/profile_password_page.png)

-It has a header with the title "Change Password" and a subtitle to guide the user what to do next.
-Underneath, there are 3 fieldto be field:
+It has a header with the title "Change Password" and a subtitle to guide the user on what to do next.
+Underneath, there are three field to be filled:

 - Old Password;
 - New Password;